ROCm/ROCm.github.io/hardware.md

   * Xeon CPUs from "v3" and newer

 ###### Currently NOT supported
-The following CPUs *do not* support PCIe gen 3 atomics, and as such are not supported ROCm host platforms for gfx8 GPUs. gfx9 GPUs may work with these platforms with the environment variable `HSA_ENABLE_SDMA=0`
+The following CPUs *do not* support PCIe gen 3 atomics, and as such are not supported ROCm host platforms for gfx8 GPUs. gfx9 GPUs may work with these platforms, though they may run slower due to the lack of PCIe atomics.

 * AMD Phenom CPUs
 * AMD FX CPUs